-This concentration is for students who want to become certified to teach 7-12 chemistry in Maine.
+This track is for students who want to become certified to teach grades 7-12 chemistry in Maine.
 Interested students should see the secondary education chemistry coordinator upon acceptance at USM, matriculation, upon choosing a chemistry major, or as early in their time at USM as possible.
-The curriculum for this concentration is designed to provide prospective 7-12 teachers a strong academic foundation in chemistry along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
-It has four components: USM Core curriculum, a chemistry major, professional education courses, and electives totaling ~120 credit hours for the degree.
+The curriculum for this track is designed to provide prospective 7-12 teachers with a strong academic foundation in chemistry along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
+It has four components: USM Core curriculum, a chemistry major, professional education courses, and electives totaling 120 credit hours for the degree.

 USM Core Curriculum (including pre-internship education courses):

 - EYE 108 Culture, Identity, and Education (recommended) (3 cr.)

 - EDU 100 Exploring Teaching (recommended) (3 cr.)

 - Quantitative Reasoning - MAT 152 Calculus A (4 cr.)